 Cambridge

 § This page gives an overview of the Cambridge local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
-One of 361 district profiles on Baseview.
+This is one of 361 LAD profiles on Baseview.

 Overview ⁞ Cambridge is a historic city in eastern England, world-renowned for its prestigious university, medieval colleges, and architecture that lines the River Cam, where punting is a popular pastime.
 The city is compact yet vibrant, blending ancient landmarks such as King’s College Chapel, the Fitzwilliam Museum, and the Round Church with modern science and technology hubs clustered around the Cambridge Biomedical Campus and Silicon Fen.
 Its green spaces, including Parker’s Piece, Jesus Green, and the Botanic Garden, offer scenic retreats, while the bustling Market Square and winding lanes are filled with shops, cafes, and cultural venues.
 The city is encircled by charming villages and has a strong cycling culture, with its flat terrain and historic streets making it one of the most bike-friendly cities in the UK.

-The administrative boundary of Cambridge can be viewed on OpenStreetMap: District Boundary of Cambridge.
+The administrative boundary of Cambridge can also be viewed on OpenStreetMap: District Boundary of Cambridge.

 Key Facts about Cambridge